Know what you want from a when booking a hostel before you book.

 What to Look For in a Hostel

 It is important to know what to look for when booking a hostel but more importantly, what you want from a hostel.
 Everyone is different, and everyone’s needs are different but if you know what you want, and what to look for, you will be able to book a suitable hostel for you.
 Here are 17 things to look for when choosing a hostel to stay at.
 Some hostels may offer all of these things while others may only offer a few.
-It can depend on how long you will be staying at a hostel as to what things you will require.
+It can depend on how long you will be staying at a hostel as to what facilities you will require.
 If just for a night, having a pool may not be on your requirement list, but if staying a week, it might be.

 TIP: Read the reviews on Booking.com and HostelWorld about a hostel before booking.
+What other people say about a hostel can influence you whether to stay or not.

 Good location